PierreBSC/Viral-Track/README.md

 sudo apt-get install samtools
 ```

-4 .  the transcript assembler **StringTie** is needed.
+4 .
+The transcript assembler **StringTie** is needed.
 This installation process is described [here](https://ccb.jhu.edu/software/stringtie/).
 Don't forget to add StringTie to your shell's PATH directory.

 5 .
 For the single cell demultiplexing we will use **UMI-tools** and the R package **RSubread**.
 Installation of **UMI-tools** is described [here](https://github.com/CGATOxford/UMI-tools).